Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 I’m usually not that into Hallmark holidays, but last year, for whatever reason, when Charlie told me he’d be traveling on Valentine’s Day, I got a little diva-like pit in my stomach.

 I pictured myself sitting alone watching Sandra Bullock reruns with a 3-course meal of matcha truffles, modestly-priced steak, and salted caramel pudding.
 Then I immediately moved on to a superior alternative that made me a lot less sad: having dinner with my OG Valentine, my dad.

 I don’t know why I cared so much about doing something special last year, when on most other Valentine’s Days my preference is to avoid prefix menus like the plague and do nothing at all.
 But I’m sure it had something to do with all the book-related work that left me craving an evening of being coddled and pampered.
 Other sugar daddy to the rescue!

 The biggest reason I can’t give Charlie a hard time is because for my birthday this year, he already showered me with the most romantic gift a girl could ask for: a long weekend trip to Paris.
 Had he pulled that super Romeo move on me on February 14th, I probably would have rolled my eyes and barfed a little in my mouth (diva!).
 But in November it was the perfect gift.
 And come December, when we finally woke up on the tarmac of Charles de Gaulle airport, it was the beginning of the most make-out and food-filled trip I’ve taken in adult life.

 Paris is the city of love, yes.
 But for me it’s always held memories of a different type of romance.
 Back when I was three years old, my OG Valentine (along with my mom) moved our small nuclear family across the Atlantic for a few years.
-We lived a stone’s throw from Les Invalides on the Right Bank, which I used to call the Emerald City because of its gold dome and sprawling Oz-like greenery.
+We lived a stone’s throw from Les Invalides, which I used to call the Emerald City because of its gold dome and sprawling Oz-like greenery.